Matt-Duchesne/tictactoe/README.md

 Little fun project i'm building as a JS refresher!

-WORK IN PROGRESS, more functionnalities and upgraded visuals to come :)
+WORK IN PROGRESS, more functionalities and upgraded visuals to come :)